Previous Post: Day 4 – Chojña Khota To Rio Jallpa Below Jistaña Khota

 One last uphill and we would get to see our campsite area.
 Our arrieros (muleteers) had gotten there before us, so we got to watch as they went up diagonally on the sandy slopes.
 From where we were the “path” looked like nothing more than a rumour; we’d later find a well-trodden trail.
 Once we got to the top of the ridge we could look down to the Kelluani Valley.

 And then it was downhill; we quickly lost all the altitude we had gained in the morning’s initial two-kilometer stretch.

 I pulled out the Mountain Kingdoms brochure at a rest stop before we got down to the valley floor and reread the description of Kelluani.

 At the bottom of the grassy valley near Kelluani river (the river of the Sea gulls), you will follow the river until a plateau in front of the glaciers.
 You will be very deep inside the Cordillera Real, surrounded by elegant mountains, rock and ice faces.

 It would prove to be a somewhat exaggerated description of the reality.
 No glaciers or “ice faces” nearby, just a very scenic spot about 2.5 kilometers down from and 100 meters lower than the glacial lake which sits below the glacier fed by Chearucu to the north and Chachakumani to the south.
-The donkeys were certainly appreciating the grazing opportunities the upper valley provided.
+The donkeys certainly appreciated the grazing opportunities the upper valley provided.
 After camp was set up, I did head for the glacial lake and the “ice faces” and the “elegant mountains” but never did make it that far, contenting myself instead with some donkey shots!